kemra102/puppet-auditd/README.md

 #### `tcp_client_ports`

 This parameter may be a single numeric value or two values separated by a dash (no spaces allowed).
 It indicates which client ports are allowed for incoming connections.
 If not specified, any port is allowed.
 Allowed values are 1..65535.
-For example, to require the client use a priviledged port, specify 1-1023 for this parameter.
+For example, to require the client use a privileged port, specify 1-1023 for this parameter.
 You will also need to set the local_port option in the audisp-remote.conf file.
 Making sure that clients send from a privileged port is a security feature to prevent log injection attacks by untrusted users.

 Default: `undef`